ebzzry/ebzzry.github.io/src/en/functionally-illiterate.md

 books—the results are still the same?
 At worst, they don’t give any support to the schools?
 How come?

-Next is (incompetent) school adminstrators and directors.
+Next is (incompetent) school administrators and directors.
 They’re often blamed for not creating the right school programs that would promote higher levels of educational and teaching competence.
 They would always cater to the demands and needs of their subordinates.
 They would send their staff to attend seminars and